 It is essential to establish a routine so that the time teachers are allotting for classwork is not wasted.
 It is a good idea to follow a regular school day schedule as much as possible.
 Having a schedule will prevent students from falling behind and not completing the work on time.

-If you feel like you are caught up or ahead in a course, use the time to work on other subjects and to get prepared for your next online session of the day.
+If you feel like you are caught up or ahead in a course, use the time to work on other subjects, hold study sessions, and to get prepared for your next online session of the day.

 5. Remember Your Daily Physical Activity (DPA)